benjmor/tabroom_auto_summarize/README.md

 # Installation

 1. Install the required Python libraries: `pip install -r requirements.txt`
 2. Create an [OpenAI key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) and save the key to `openAiAuthKey.txt` in the same folder as the script.
-Remember never to upload this key anywhere!
+Remember never to upload this key anywhere (except a password manager, if you use one)!
 Treat it like a password.

 # Example Usage (single school)